-Is calculated TO DO THE BEST WORK at LEAST COST.
 Is a more concentrated powder, put up only in tins, is equal to any and superior to most of the high-priced brands.

-The "COOK'S FRIEND" has long held the lead in Eastern Canada, and has taken many FIRST PRIZES, DIFLOMAS and MEDALS (Bronze and Silver).
+The "COOK'S FRIEND" has long held the lead in Eastern Canada, and has taken many First Prizes, Diplomas and Medals (Bronze and Silver).